Get exclusive member benefits & effect social change. Join Today

-The cause of alcoholism is still unknown.
-However, dependency on alcohol develops when you drink so much alcohol that chemical changes in the brain occur.
-These changes emphasize the pleasurable feelings that result when you drink alcohol.
-These feelings cause an increased desire to drink, even if it causes harm.
-Alcoholism typically develops gradually over time.
+The cause of alcohol use disorder is still unknown.
+Alcohol use disorder develops when you drink so much that chemical changes in the brain occur.
+These changes increase the pleasurable feelings you get when you drink alcohol.
+This makes you want to drink more often, even if it causes harm.

-Known risk factors for alcoholism include having:
+Known risk factors include having:

-Symptoms can be classified based on behaviors and physical outcomes that occur as a result of alcohol addiction.
+Symptoms of alcohol use disorder are based on the behaviors and physical outcomes that occur as a result of alcohol addiction.

-Alcoholics may engage in the following behaviors:
+People with alcohol use disorder may engage in the following behaviors:

-People with alcoholism may also experience the following physical symptoms:
+People with alcohol use disorder may also experience the following physical symptoms:

 Your doctor may ask if you:

-Written by: Darla Burke
+Written by: Darla Burkeon: Aug 23, 2017

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.